L-Blondy/up-fetch/README.md

 })
 ```

-Since the upfetch options extend the fetch api options, anything that can be done with fetch can also be done with upfetch.
+Since the upfetch options extend the fetch api options,***anything that can be done with fetch can also be done with upfetch***.

 # Features